vinoezelur/stash/README.md

-# Site based on the Minimal Theme from Ordered List
+# A Personal Blog based on the Minimal Theme from Ordered List

 This is the raw HTML and styles that are used for the *minimal* theme on [GitHub Pages](http://pages.github.com/).